-- Classic programming languages like C or C++ are said to be compiled as the creation of an executable works as shown in the previous slides.

-- The developer will have to

-- Compile her source code

-Example: compile a C++ source file and generate a binary file mycompiledcode.bin:

-g++ -o mycompiledcode.bin mysourcecode.cpp

-- run or execute the binary code to see his program in action.

-Example: run mycompiledcode.bin binary file
+- Classic programming languages like C or C++ are said to be compiled as the creation of an executable works as shown in the previous slides. - The developer will have to - 1) Compile her source code Example: compile a C++ source file "mysourcecode.cpp" (a text file) and generate a binary file mycompiledcode.bin: g++ -o mycompiledcode.bin mysourcecode.cpp - run or execute the binary code to see his program in action.
+Example: run mycompiledcode.bin binary file ./mycompiledcode.bin - Note: mycompiledcode.bin is an output file. g++ and mycompiledcode.bin are binary files. g++ is a program that generates binary files as its output.

-./mycompiledcode.bin

-- Note: mycompiledcode.bin is an output file. g++ and mycompiledcode.bin are binary files. g++ is a program that generates binary files as its output.